& the alleviation of poverty by improving livelihoods

 Additional to the UK there are currently AwF’s based in the USA, Australia and South America.

-Aquaculture without Frontiers is now in its second year of operation since its re-establishment as a Charities Commission registered organisation in the UK.
+Aquaculture without Frontiers is now in its fourth year of operation since its re-establishment as a Charities Commission registered organisation in the UK.
 In its first year the AwF UK charity obtained a pledge of support for a Vietnamese feed nutritionist to travel to Thailand to attend an aqua feed training course kindly sponsored by Progressus AgriSchools.

 The charity also investigated constructing a smallholder project in Nigeria with tri-partite legal documentation between the charity, feed companies and an in-country African smallholders farmers group.
 This project is to be a support program in the form of small micro-loans for existing farmers in the aquaculture trade in Nigeria.
 The plan has been presented to the Nigerian group and all liked the principle of this direct contact of AwF with the farmers themselves and they have all expressed optimism about the success of the potential program.
 Through these discussions news of the potential program has been disseminated and a meeting has been held at Godo blocks guest house, Badagry, Lagos State Nigeria involving a total of 62 farmers from different areas in attendance.
 Some of the issues discussed were; conditions for being a beneficiary of the potential program, nature of the support, duration and other related matters.
 Farmers were made to understand that the AwF support is not free money and it will come within a clearly defined programme.
 It was also explained that the support comes only in the form of direct inputs and supplies together with training, counselling, consultancy and management support.
 The group understand that it will be required to strongly self-police against non-genuine intentions in order to avoid damaging the whole program. i.e. if one smallholder farmer defaults the next one in line misses out.
 Key people in the community have been chosen in the interim to lead and pilot the affairs of the group and traditionally micro-loans have record low levels of default.